-Blood samples: Serial blood samples are collected from patients accrued in departments who can afford the "large package" of blood samples and from patients participating in the O-water-PET CT study (50 patients) or in the Cardiac CT and Echocardiography study (150 patients),.
+Blood samples: Serial blood samples are collected from patients accrued in departments who can afford the "large package" of blood samples and from patients participating in the 15O-water-PET CT study (50 patients) or in the Cardiac CT and Echocardiography study (150 patients).
 When our study requests the blood sample from DCB/RBGB, we will establish a research biobank where some of the collected blood samples will be transferred to and translational analyses for research purpose are carried out.
 The evaluations will include measurement of troponins, pro-BNP, cholesterols, markers of radiation response, heart and lung disease and other markers deemed relevant at a later point of time.
-The blood samples must be stored in a freezer within 2 hours or taken in Strecktubes or other similar blood collection tubes allowing detection of high-quality cell-free DNA.
 The samples are 30 ml if stored in the Danish Cancer Biobank and the samples from AUH will contain 20 mL plasma and 20 mL serum.